 Way 2: "Copy and Paste": Copy target file in Dropbox1 and paste it in Dropbox2 like in Windows.

-Way 3: "Copy to": When you selected "Copy to", you can set in the pop-up window, "Move" box is an optional, if you checked it, the file will be removed in Dropbox1 after you click "Transfer" button.
+Way 3: "Copy to": When you selected "Copy to", you can set in the pop-up window, "Multi-select" option is selectable.
+If you check it, you can select multiple cloud drives for file moving.

-Besides Dropbox, MultCloud also supports managing and moving files for other famous cloud drive such as Google Drive, Box, Amazon S3, SugarSync, FTP, WevDav and OneDrive and it is totally free.
+Following any way above, you could transfer files between Dropbox accounts easily.
+If MultCloud is your choice, besides Dropbox, you may find MultCloud also supports managing and moving files between other famous cloud drives such as Google Drive, Box, Amazon S3, SugarSync, FTP, WevDav, OneDrive, etc and it is totally free.